NikitiusIvanov/pubmed_summarizer/README.md

 ## 🌐 Live demo: https://t.me/pubmed_summary_bot (It's on a free hosting platform, so it might be laggy.)

 ## 🧠 Main Logic:
-* Start chat with user.
+* Start chat with user
-* Request query and when it's entered, perform search in PubMed for free full-text articles with meta-analyses and systematic reviews.
+* Request query and when it's entered, perform search in PubMed for free full-text articles with meta-analyses and systematic reviews
-* Parsing PubMed search results and return in a telegram poll format.
+* Parsing PubMed search results and return in a telegram poll format
-* Take the user's vote results with selected articles and start grabbing texts from the articles.
+* Take the user's vote results with selected articles and start grabbing texts from the articles
-* Send results to Gemini-LLM for summarization with a prepared prompt.
+* Send results to Gemini-LLM for summarization with a prepared prompt
-* Take summaries from Gemini, format them, and return them to the chat.
+* Take summaries from Gemini, format them, and return them to the chat

 ## 🫀 Stack: